 I bought the Cocoon GRID-IT Organizer for my nephew a few years ago while he was in college because I thought it would help him keep all his gadgets organized.
 When I received it in the mail, I thought, well that’s not really exciting.
 I think he thought the same when he opened his gifts.
 However, the next time I saw him he told me how great it was and he used it all the time.
 Travelers face this organizational dilemma all the time.
 If you want to take your Traveling Gadget Wrangler to the next level, there is the Cocoon Innovations GRID-IT!
 8-Inch Accessory Organizer with Tablet Pocket

 Safety and security are always important but few things can dampen your travels like having your valuables stolen or even lost.
-For under $20 nomads can stash their passport, money, credit cards and more in this sleek Travel Money Belt.
+For under $20, nomads can stash their passports, money, credit cards, and more in this sleek Travel Money Belt.
 In addition to thwarting pickpockets, it has built-in RFID Block technology to protect against scanning technology.
 Plus, it comes with Theft Protection (up to $250).
 Finally, PEAK GEAR has partnered with ReturnMe, the world’s largest lost & found company to assist in the recovery of property.

 I hope these gift suggestions for useful travel presents help make your holidays a bit less humbug and a lot more joyous.
 If you know of any great travel-related presents tell us about them in the comments.
 I’m sure others who want to pull their hair out over their holiday shopping conundrums will want to know about your amazing gift ideas.